shayypy/guilded-webhook-proxy/README.md

 ## How to use

 Simply replace `media.guilded.gg` in your webhook URL with `guilded.shayy.workers.dev`.
 Keep the content type set to `application/json`.
+You can also use [this handy URL generator](https://gwp.shay.cat)!

 ## Goodies